-But as difficult as this feat may have seemed, this wasn't Hill's first rodeo.
-Hill actually hit for the cycle as a Junior at LSU against South Carolina on April 5, 2003.
-But as memorable as that must have been, Hill entirely forgot what it felt like to pull off one of the most difficult feats for a batter when asked post game.
+As difficult as this feat may have seemed, this wasn't Hill's first rodeo.
+He actually hit for the cycle as a junior at LSU against South Carolina on April 5, 2003.
+But while some might consider the feat to be unforgettable, Hill couldn't recall what it felt like when asked post-game.

 "Oh gosh, It's been a few years," Hill said.
 "I'd have to go back and look at it."

 Though you'd never guess it slipped his mind after viewing the way he was swinging the lumber Monday night.

 Hill started the evening off with a single in the Diamondbacks' three-run first inning.
 But following a third inning triple and fifth inning double, the 30-year-old second baseman was overcome with the same surreal feeling he surely felt over nine years ago.

 Then, it was just about not getting in his own head.

 "You just got to take a deep breath," Hill said.
 "It's something you can easily get excited about and try to do a little too much."

 That must of been one hell of a breath because in the bottom of the seventh, Hill did the unthinkable.

 With one out, Hill stroked a solo home run into the left field bleachers to earn the second cycle of the MLB season.
 Even as he was rounding the bases, it was still hard to comprehend what he just accomplished with one swing of the bat.